-In this guide, we’ll walk you through some of our favourite travel books on Italy that will help you plan your next trip or get you excited for your next vacation.
+In this guide, we’ll walk you through some of our best travel guidebook for Italy that will help you plan your next trip or get you excited for your next vacation.
 We’ve included a few of different sorts so you can find something that suits your taste.

-The Best Travel Guidebooks on Italy for Food Lovers
+The Best Travel Guidebook in Italy for Food Lovers

 If you love Italian meals, there is no better place to start than with David Leite’s Italy Eating & Drinking, which he compiled with three of the country’s top chefs.